 The album includes 4 songs by Neil Young, 4 by Graham Nash, 2 by David Crosby (plus the beautiful “Critical Mass” intro to “Wind On The Water”), and Stephen Stills gets the prime first cut on each side.
 The songs were placed in an order based on musical flow, lyrical content, and the time allowed per vinyl side.
 Three songs on Side 1…”Human Highway”, “Taken At All” & “Long May You Run” go especially well together, and the last three songs on Side 2 flow perfectly for an album that has a photo of Maui on the cover.
 It’s a strong album, with all twelve songs being good.

 Over the years, fans have speculated about which songs would have been on Human Highway.
 Another possible version of the lost album is on the website Albums That Never Were.
-Just Google the site name along with Human Highway, and you’ll find their article and a downloadable version of the album.
-Their version has nine of the twelve songs I’ve chosen, so we’re getting close to “finding” the lost album.
+Just Google the site name along with Human Highway to find the article.
+That version has nine of the twelve songs I’ve chosen, so we’re getting close to “finding” the lost album.

 David Crosby told Rolling Stone magazine he thought Human Highway could have been CSN&Y’s best album.